 Hidden Travel Book Summary (long):

-Have you ever had a magic moment on a trip that so moved you, you knew you’d remember it forever?
-Hidden Travel: The Way to More shows you how to experience more such moments anywhere, even at home.
+Have you ever had a magic moment on a trip that so moved you, you knew you'd remember it forever?
+Hidden Travel: The Secret to Extraordinary Trips shows you how to experience more such moments anywhere, even at home.
 While most guidebooks reveal sights that matter to others, Hidden Travel: The Way to More teaches you how to find what matters to you, on trips around the world or just around the corner.
-It’s about using travel to get enough distance from your ordinary life to realize just how extraordinary it is.
+It's about using travel to get enough distance from your ordinary life to realize just how extraordinary it is.
 In so doing, you’ll also discover more: more meaning, adventure, relationships, purpose, creativity, fulfillment, joy or whatever you want more of in your life.

 Through stories, insights, research findings and exercises gleaned from 40 years of travel to over 50 countries, you'll learn how to:

 - Experience a different, more meaningful kind of travel many long for but few find.

 - Discover hidden places of wonder and hidden wonder in ordinary places.